 - DBT telephone consultation: to support the client in applying the skills during a difficult situation.

-- DBT therapists consultation team: helps therapists to stay motivated and keep competent.
+- Consultation team for DBT therapists: helps therapists to stay motivated and competent.

 Skills that clients learn

-- Mindfulness: bring ’emotional mind’ and ‘rational mind’ into balance, in order to come to ‘wise mind’.
+- Mindfulness: balance the ’emotional mind’ and ‘rational mind’, in order to reach to the ‘wise mind’.

 - Interpersonal effectiveness: ask what someone needs, be able to say no, and be able to deal with interpersonal conflicts.